Studying Medicine in Europe in English

 The Caribbean and Central Europe are well established but there are an increasing number of options for British students elsewhere in Europe and Australia.
 In fact, Italy is now the country with the most medical schools teaching in English in Europe.
 It is also possible to study in Ireland but the entry requirements are extremely high.
 If you cannot get a place at a British medical school, you are unlikely to find a solution in Ireland.
 You can search for all medical degrees taught in English in Europe on our website.

 Medical schools in the Caribbean follow the American education system and many students there go on to do their residencies in US hospitals.
 These universities are considerably more expensive than studying in the United Kingdom.
 The total tuition costs of a five-year programme at a medical school in the Caribbean are likely to be around US$250,000.
 This is still considerably cheaper than studying medicine in the USA.
+We recommend reading this article before you make any final decision about Caribbean medical schools.
+The quality is extremely variable.

 Medical schools in Central Europe have developed an excellent reputation over the last 20 years of offering education in English.
 Some of these locations may seem a little run down but the teaching methods are often world class.
 There are currently around 40 universities in Central Europe offering medical qualifications in English.
 There are also medical schools in Ukraine and Russia but there are recognition issues with these institutions and the current political climate hardly recommends these countries as sensible study destinations.
 There are also medical schools in Georgia and Armenia but these qualifications are also unlikely to be recognised without taking additional exams.
 Furthermore there seem to be concerns about quality particularly at private Georgian medical schools.
 One of them is already on the GMC's "may accept" list, which you should probably read as "may not accept".